Institution: see Organisers & Supporters

 Language of instruction: English

 There are no pre-readings for the course.
 Some general handbooks that are useful are listed below.
-However, we would require that each participant sends us at least one week in advance of the course an extended abstract (Exposé) of their research project.
+However, I would require that each participant sends us at least one week in advance of the course an extended abstract (Exposé in English or German) of their research project.

 You have to register for the International Research Workshop to participate in this course.